tfrce/project-megaphone/README.md

 Saturday October 26th is the 12th anniversary of the PATRIOT Act.

-On that day, the EFF, ACLU, Demand Progress, Free Press and dozens of other public advocacy groups are planning a rally to protest mass surveilance in Washington, DC as members of the StopWatching.us coalition.
+To mark the law's anniversary, the EFF, ACLU, Demand Progress, Free Press and dozens of other public advocacy groups in the StopWatching.us coalition are planning a rally to protest mass surveilance in Washington, DC.

 We've spent countless hours organizing buses to transport people from nearby cities, assembled a great lineup of speakers, and filed the relevant permits.